 Judges' salaries and pensions should be protected against reduction during the judge's term of office, to avoid threats to the independence of justice.
 Any change in the amount of salaries and pensions should be provided for by law in such a way as to annihilate the possibility of decreasing the income of serving and retired judges.
 Judges' salaries and pensions must be protected by specific legal provisions against cuts.
-A reduction in judges' remuneration should be possible only in the case of an extraordinary financial crisis of the state and only if it applies to all other state employees (and politicians/representatives of other state powers), keeping the given proportion (see also ENCJ, Funding of the judiciary, Report 2015-2016).
+A reduction in judges' remuneration should be possible only in the case of an extraordinary financial crisis of the state and only if it applies to all other state employees (and politicians/representatives of other state powers), keeping the given proportion19.

-A reduction of the remuneration is also protected by Article 1 (1) of Protocol No 1 to the ECHR (see in regard of the pension ECtHR, Khoniakina v.
-Georgia, §72).
+A reduction of the remuneration is also protected by Article 1 (1) of Protocol No 1 to the ECHR20.